 Inner Moray Firth is the most densely populated area in the Highlands and Islands.

-Stretching from Ross-shire south to Badenoch and Strathspey, the area is home to around 143,500 people, more than a third of them in the Highland capital of Inverness.
+Stretching from Ross-shire in the north to Badenoch and Strathspey in the south, the area is home to around 143,500 people, more than a third of them in the Highland capital of Inverness.